How UK's humble bee project led to Swedish outrage

 But Lars-Åke Janzon, a retired biologist from the National Museum of Natural History in Stockholm, thought the people of Skåne should do more than plead.

 He said: "They (the British) are no longer the rulers of the world they used to be when they just travelled around and took things.
-Nowadays they have to respect the country they come to."'No lasting sting'
+Nowadays they have to respect the country they come to."

 As the buzz in the Swedish press increased, the project co-ordinators issued a further press release to the Swedish media explaining they had all the necessary permits and permissions from the relevant Swedish authorities.